$1,500,000 Settlement for a 40-Year-Old Woman Who was Rear-Ended by a Driver Who Fell Asleep at the Wheel

 DID YOU REQUIRE A SURGERY TO YOUR NECK OR BACK AFTER A REAR-END CAR ACCIDENT THAT TOOK PLACE IN BUFFALO, NIAGARA FALLS, ROCHESTER, ALBANY OR ELSEWHERE IN NEW YORK STATE?

-CALL THE DIETRICH LAW FIRM P.C., RECOGNIZED AS A BEST LAW FIRM OF AMERICA, AND OUR TEAM OF BUFFALO, NEW YORK REAR-END CAR ACCIDENT ATTORNEYS TODAY AT (716) 839-3939 FOR ASSISTANCE WITH YOUR PERSONAL INJURY CLAIM!
+CALL THE DIETRICH LAW FIRM P.C.
+AND OUR TEAM OF BUFFALO, NEW YORK REAR-END CAR ACCIDENT ATTORNEYS TODAY AT (716) 839-3939 FOR ASSISTANCE WITH YOUR PERSONAL INJURY CLAIM!